-- 1. After the construction of a water well is completed and before any water from the well is allowed to enter a public water system, the supplier of water shall: - (a) Submit to the [health authority] Division or the appropriate district board of health a copy of a chemical analysis conducted by a properly certified laboratory which indicates that the water complies with the provisions of NAC 445A.450 to 445A.492, inclusive; and - (b) If the supplier of water proposes to blend, dilute or otherwise treat the water to attain compliance with any of those provisions: - (1) Submit to the [health authority] Division or the appropriate district board of health a complete description of the proposal, as prepared by an engineer; and - (2) Obtain the approval of the proposal by the [health authority] Division or the appropriate district board of health. - 2.
-After the construction of any modification or reconditioning of a water well is completed and before the well is placed into service: - (a) The well and any associated pumping equipment must be disinfected in compliance with American Water Works Association Standard C654; and - (b) A satisfactory bacteriological analysis of a sample of the water from the well must be submitted to the [health authority] Division or the appropriate district board of health.
+- (a) Submit to the Division or the appropriate district board of health [authority] a copy of a chemical analysis conducted by a properly certified laboratory which indicates that the water complies with the provisions of NAC 445A.450 to 445A.492, inclusive; and - (b) If the supplier of water proposes to blend, dilute or otherwise treat the water to attain compliance with any of those provisions: - (1) Submit to the Division or the appropriate district board of health [authority] a complete description of the proposal, as prepared by an engineer; and - (2) Obtain the approval of the proposal by the Division or the appropriate district boardof health. [authority.] - 2.
+After the construction of any modification or reconditioning of a water well is completed and before the well is placed into service: - (a) The well and any associated pumping equipment must be disinfected in compliance with American Water Works Association Standard C654; and - (b) A satisfactory bacteriological analysis of a sample of the water from the well must be submitted to the Division or the appropriate district board of health. [authority.] - Sec.
+96. NAC 445A.6694 is hereby amended to read as follows: - 445A.6694 1.
+Before commencing the construction of any improvements for the development of a spring as a source of water for a public water system, the supplier of water shall submit to the Division or the appropriate district board of health [authority] for its review and approval: - (a) Detailed plans and specifications for the work. - (b) The statement of an engineer indicating the measured or anticipated rate and quantity of flow from the spring.